Anti-Inflammatory Meal Plan: 31 Days of High-Protein Meals

 Week three is all about the “Earth Restore,” focusing on foods that flush inflammation through high fiber content and gut-healing minerals.
 This phase is critical for an anti inflammatory diet for beginners, as it teaches the importance of microbiome diversity and slow-burning, plant-based fuel.

-Day 16: Split Pea & Smoked Paprika Stew
+Day 16: Vegetarian Split Pea Soup

 Day 17: Tuscan White Bean Soup